 - Yard Area: 25 hectares

-WACT uses the latest Terminal Operating System technology to provide customers with real-time visibility of their cargo status via an online platform called LIFT.
+WACT uses the latest Terminal Operating System technology to provide customers with real-time visibility of their cargo status.
 Customers can also order terminal services instantly and book and pay online using the platform, rather than visiting the terminal.
 This helps companies handle their cargo movements throughout Nigeria more effectively and efficiently.

 Why choose WACT?